Stelvia Pascoal

 Stelvia de Jesus Pascoal (born 20 October 2002) is an Angolan handball player.
-She plays left back for Atlético Petróleos de Luanda and the Angola women's handball team.
+She plays left back for CS Rapid București and the Angola women's handball team.

 Career

 Part of the Angolan team that won the 2021 African Women's Handball Championship in Yaoundé, she qualified to represent Angola in the Olympics.

 2020 Tokyo Summer Olympics

 Pascoal participated in the 2020 Tokyo Summer Olympics, where the Angola women's handball team ranked 10th.